ArtusLama/streamdeck-fileexplorer/readme.md

 - Github Actions workflow for linting
 - Translations (i18n)
 - Add open folder radio options: open on stream deck (in the profile) / open directly in local file explorer / more
+- For open folder action: Detect whether the plugin runs on mac or windows and change placeholder text accordingly
+- better and longer descriptions for actions in the property inspector
 - ADD CODE DOCS!!!

 # License